Patrick Kearney (playwright): Biography

-Kearney also did some film screenwriting, working (with other writers) on the films Darkened Rooms (1929), Fast Company (also 1929), and Doomed Battalion (1932).
+Kearney also did some film screenwriting, working (with other writers) on the films Darkened Rooms, Fast Company (1929), and Doomed Battalion (1932).

 Personal life

 Kearney's father was Alfred Kearney.
 He had two daughters, Monica and Deirdre.
 Kearney's wife was named Elizabeth (later Elizabeth Coons after her remarriage to businessman Sheldon Coons, who raised Dierdre).
-Despondent over the failure of his later plays and the consequent financial losses, Kearney killed himself in New York on March 28, 1933 at the age of 39.
+Despondent over the failure of his later plays and the consequent financial losses, Kearney killed himself in his rooming house by inhaling gas through a tube in New York on March 28, 1933, at the age of 39.
+His body was found by a policeman who had been called to the home by the owner after she detected an unpleasant odor emanating from the room.
+The owner stated that Kearney had lost approximately $250,000 over the last two years.
+Kearney's friends also said he had been despondent due to the loss of investments and the fact that two recent plays had failed to find producers on Broadway.

 Kearney's sister, Elizabeth Kearney Coakley, met Theodore Dreiser at Kearney's funeral and became his secretary, protégé, and friend, and worked with Dreiser on adapting some of his short stories to the screen.